Kartuz Greenhouses Banner

 Justicia adhatoda

 Evergreen tropical shrub to 8 feet high.
 White flowers have a curved upper lip and are veined red to purplish pink.
 Summer Blooming.
 Native to India and Sri Lanka.
+This is a medicinal plant commonly used in Asia.
+USDA zones 9 - 11.
 Acanthaceae

 69085